 G&A Rate = Total G&A Costs ÷ Total Cost Input Base

-The total cost input base typically includes all direct costs, all fringe applied to direct labor, and all overhead.
+The total cost input base typically includes all direct costs, all fringe costs applied, and all overhead.
 Some contractors use a value-added base or single-element base depending on their cost structure, but total cost input is the most common approach.

 Example: Your G&A costs total $120,000.
 Your total cost input (direct labor + direct materials + applied fringe + applied overhead) is $800,000.
 Your G&A rate is $120,000 ÷ $800,000 = 15%.